-(5) A Licensee, Center Director, Assistant Director, or Program Supervisor must notify the department, DOH, or the local health jurisdiction within 24 hours of being made aware of a program staff member being diagnosed with a contagious disease described in WAC 246-110-010, as now and hereafter amended.
-A health care provider may provide written notification that the staff person can safely return.
-An early learning provider must follow their Health policy (WAC 170-300-0500) before readmitting the staff person into the early learning program, or allowing them to participate in child care activities.
+(4)A Licensee, Center Director, Assistant Director, or Program Supervisor must notify the department and the local health jurisdiction within 24 hours of being made aware of a program staff member being diagnosed with a contagious disease described in WAC 246-110-010, as now and hereafter amended.
+The program must follow the guidance of the local health jurisdiction to determine when the staff person can safely return.
+An early learning provider must follow their Health policy (WAC 170-300-0500) before readmitting the staff person into the early learning program or allowing them to participate in child care activities.
 Weight #6